gklyne/I-D/arcp/arcp.md

 3. If the prefix is `ni,` this indicates a unique archive identity based on a hashing of the archive's bytestream or content.
-  Implementations can assume that resources within an `ni` app URIs remains static, although the implementation may use content negotiation or similar transformations.
+  Implementations can assume that resources within an `ni` arcp URIs remains static, although the implementation may use content negotiation or similar transformations.
   The checksum MUST be expressed according to {{RFC6920}}'s `alg-val` production.